XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Constraints over Integer Variables

-It is also possible to transform ordinary tables into smart tables \cite{LKLD_automatic}.
-Smart tables are very useful for modeling, permitting compact and structured representation of constraints.
+Sometimes, it is possible to transform ordinary tables into hybrid tables \cite{LKLD_automatic}.
+Hybrid tables can be useful for modeling, permitting compact and structured representation of constraints.
 They also facilitate the reformulation of constraints, including well-known global constraints.